12 Best Resorts in London

-You'll be spoiled for choice when hunting for a hotel in London.
+You'll be spoiled for choice when hunting for a place to stay in London.
 Packed with everything from hostels to bed and breakfasts to five-star resorts, there's a perfect spot for every type of traveler.
-And if you're willing to pony up the pounds, you can experience a stay so lavish, you'll hate to leave.
+And if you're willing to pony up the pounds, you can experience a stay in one of London's lavish resorts.

-With so many phenomenal places to choose from, it can be hard to pick the best one.
-Find the perfect place for your next holiday in this magnificent English capital with our list of the best resorts in London.
+With so many amazing places to choose from, it can be hard to pick the best one.
+Find the perfect place to stay for your next holiday in this magnificent English capital with our list of the best resorts in London.

 1. The Connaught